mlundela/Yatzy-Arena/README.md

         }
     }

-If `currentPlayer` is your bot, it is your bot's time to play.
+If `currentPlayer` is your bot, it is your bot's time to play!
 The bot may reply with two kinds of commands.
 If it still has more rolls, it may chose to roll a selection of dice again.
-Here the first, second and 5th die is rolled.
+Here the first, second and 5th die is rolled:

     {
         'type': 'ROLL_DICE',